 __ Staying for Drop-In Childcare Clients Only: NUT-FREE

-A teacher will be at the SIDE door at 8:30AM (4AM), 12:15PM (4PM), and 8:45AM (3s).
-If you arrive before then on MWF, your child will go to Drop-In care.
+A teacher will be at the SIDE door at 8:30AM (4s) and 8:45AM (3s).
+If you arrive before 8:30am on MWF, your child will go to Drop-In care.
 On TR, there is no early drop off.
 Free Play begins right away for 4s and Center Time starts right away for 3s.
 Please be on time.
-You will be asked some health screening questions and your child will have their temperature taken.
+Let us know if someone different will be picking up.

 Assessments and Conferences